-In May 2015, New York City Mayor Bill de Blasio, First Lady Chirlane McCray and the Mayor’s Fund to Advance New York City made an important advance toward a city of opportunity for all: We launched the NYC Center for Youth Employment, a public-private partnership led by the Mayor’s Fund to Advance New York City that is dedicated to better preparing New York City’s young adults to compete in the 21st century job market.
+In May 2015, New York City Mayor Bill de Blasio, First Lady Chirlane McCray and the Mayor’s Fund to Advance New York City made an important advance toward a city of opportunity for all: they launched the NYC Center for Youth Employment (CYE or “the Center”), a public-private partnership to better prepare New York City’s young adults for steady work and career success.
+CYE serves as a catalyst, advocate, connector, capacity builder, and subject matter expert within New York City’s youth workforce ecosystem.

 Launched with a collective investment of over $5.4 million from 60 supporting organizations and individuals, CYE works across the public, private, philanthropic and nonprofit sectors to deliver “more and better” youth employment.
 Engaging with those stakeholders, CYE identified four primary challenges within and across the array of publicly funded programs intended to help youth prepare for work and career: not enough capacity, inconsistent quality, too little information to make good investment and operational decisions, and an absence of shared goals, metrics, and infrastructure across programs.